-The share capital of the Company shall at all times equal its Net Asset Value.
-The Company shall be empowered to issue up to five hundred billion Shares at the Net Asset Value per Share on such terms and in such Classes as they may think fit.
+The share capital of the Company shall at all times equal the Net Asset Value.
+The Company may issue up to five hundred billion Shares of no par value in the Company at the Net Asset Value per Share (or the relevant initial subscription price in the case of new Funds) on such terms and in such Classes as it may think fit.